A House on the Bayou: Plot

-Jessica Chambers confronts her husband John over an affair.
+Jessica "Jess" Chambers confronts her husband John over an affair.
 John admits to seeing Vivienne Ballard, one of his students.
 John agrees to end the relationship with Vivienne, and to not tell anything about it to their daughter, Anna.
 He agrees to go on vacation with Jess and Anna to help mend their family.

 The family travels to a house on the Louisiana bayou that Jessica manages through her job as a realtor.
 The family will vacation at the home while Jess prepares it for the market.
 Jessica and John argue over what to have for dinner, with Jess wanting veal.
 Jess then sends John and Anna to the grocery store.
 While there, Anna flirts with a boy named Isaac.
 The store owner writes a cryptic message on John's receipt that says: "The devil is watching you."
 John lies to Anna that the veal Jess wanted was not available, and they leave the store.

 Isaac soon appears at the house and manipulates Jessica and John into inviting him and his Grandpappy, the store owner, in to cook a veal dinner, exposing John's lie.
 Over dinner, Isaac is hostile towards John and psychologically tortures the three family members with vague threats.
 Grandpappy explains that Isaac is a mysterious force, and he plays a record while Isaac is away.
-The disc plays a conversation that reveals John planned to leave his family for Vivienne.
+The disc plays a conversation that reveals John planned to abandon his family for Vivienne.
 John denies this and is goaded into going outside with Isaac, where it is revealed that John paid Isaac and Grandpappy to murder Jess.
-Isaac implies he is controlling things now, while inside, Grandpappy insists John is a poor husband and father.
+Isaac implies he is controlling things now, while inside, Grandpappy insists John is a pathetic husband and father.